Instinct28/Trackify/README.md

 - Employee Management:

-  - Admin Dashboard: The admin has the ability to add employees, deactivate accounts, and view a list of all employees.
+  - Admin Dashboard: The admin can add employees, deactivate accounts, and view a list of all employees.
   - Employee Profile Update: Employees can update their profile information and password, except for the email ID.

 - Task Management:
-  - Add Tasks: Employees can log tasks for each day, including task description, type (break, meeting, or work), start time, and duration.
+  - Add Tasks: Employees can log tasks for each day, including task description, type (break, meeting, or work), start time and duration.
   - Date Filtering: Users can filter and view tasks and associated graphical information for specific dates.
 - Graphical Information:
   - Pie Charts: Two pie charts display task distribution for the current day and the previous day, categorized by break, meeting, and work.